alamin-7/play-with-java/exception handling/README.md

 finally block: This block is used to execute some code regardless of whether an exception is thrown or not. like database connection close, file close etc.

-Uncheck Exception: These are the exception that are not checked at compile time.
+Unchecked Exception: These are the exception that are not checked at compile time.
 These are the exception that are thrown at runtime.
 Like `ArithmeticException`, `NullPointerException` etc.

 Checked Exception: These are the exception that are checked at compile time.
 These are the exception that are thrown at compile time.
 Like `IOException`, `SQLException` etc.

+throws key word: This key word is used to declare that a method may throw a checked exception.
+Like `throws IOException ` etc.

+throw key word: This key word is used to throw an exception.
+Like `throw new IOException()` etc